From Our Prior Provincial

 If you believe or know for certain that the alleged perpetrator is a friar of the Western Dominican Province, please call Fr.
 Michael Fones, OP, Vicar Provincial, at our Provincial office (510) 658-8722, ext.
 306 or email him at email@example.com.

 The first obligation of the Church with regard to victims is for healing and reconciliation.
-The Western Dominican Province wishes to reach out to every person who has been a victim of sexual abuse as a minor by anyone in church service, whether that abuse is recent or occurred in the past.
+The Western Dominican Province wishes to reach out to every person who has experienced sexual abuse as a minor by anyone in church service, whether that abuse is recent or occurred in the past.

 Fr.
 Michael Fones, OP